oferwald/transposh/readme.txt

 This version allows sorting of languages within the widget

 == Changelog ==
+= 2010/04/11 - 0.5.1 =
+ * Improved database structure to support long translations
+ * Improved speed by pre-fetching contents with a single mysql query (over 70% faster in some cases)
-= 2010/03/24 - 0.5.0 =
+ * Fix for textarea tag bug - (thanks [timo] (http://www.herbaldepecona.com/)) = 2010/03/24 - 0.5.0 =
  * Ability to backup human translation to a remote database (hosted on google appengine)
  * Ability to translate all existing content with a single click from the administration page